vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

 However, there may be cases that want to use only Vald Agent without Kubernetes.

 This article will show you how to deploy and run the Vald Agent on Docker.
-Fashion-mnist is used as an example dataset, same as [Get Started](../tutorial/get-started.md).
+Fashion-MNIST is used as an example dataset, same as [Get Started](../tutorial/get-started.md).

 ## Requirements